manavsehgal/reactspeedcoding/manuscript/c07-wire-multiple-components.md

 How do decide that you are writing presentational components.

-- Examples: YouTube, LeanPub, Hello, Card.
+- Examples: YouTube, LeanPub, Hello, Card, Button.
 - Presentational components are concerned about how things look.
 - May contain both presentational and container components inside.
 - Usually have some DOM markup.